If you and your teachers think student assessments are senseless, you’re in good company.

 Aren’t you glad you’re assessing students and teachers?

-Fortunately, if you’re using SETS: Student Evaluation and Tracking System, a real-time assessment tool, you’ve learned the truth before you had serious problems.
+Fortunately, if you’re using SETS: Student Evaluation and Tracking System, a real-time assessment tool, you’ve learned the truth before any serious problems.
 What’s more, if you’ve spent time with the Teacher Observation tool, you know you can show Shannon how to use this to improve her teaching.
 (More on that in our post Why SETS is a Teacher Training Tool).

 So, piggy-backing off that last thought, here’s our final point: student assessment doesn’t have to feel senseless and if you use SETS, it won’t.
 The points SETS uses to assess students include things like students’ ability to:

 The teacher assessment scale has 15 metrics in all, great points for teachers to observe in students.
 Even better, by being aware of these points teachers can use them to support students’ strengths and weaknesses.

 We created SETS after 20 years of after-school programming.
 We had reviewed every product on the market and weren’t happy with any of them, so once we had a little time we worked with software engineers to create SETS.
 (Well, more than a little time … years of thought and development have gone into SETS).

 SETS makes sense, and it will help you get sustainable funding just like it did us.
 It has a 30-day guarantee so you’ve everything to gain, risk-free.